 - October 2019 - Google starts retiring classic Hangouts for G Suite customers

-- October 2019 and onward - Google will specific details at a later date, but has confirmed the consumer transition will begin following the G Suite user transition
+- October 2019 and onward - Google will specify details at a later date, but has confirmed the consumer transition will begin following the G Suite user transition

 As it stands now, Chat and classic Hangouts are fairly interoperable, but group conversations are separate between the two products.
 The two will continue to be interoperable until October 2019 or sooner, depending on whether you have a G Suite administrator that will usher in the changes sooner.